 A 15-Minute Procedure Could Change A Diabetic’s Life ForeverThe Diabetes Site

-Early results from studies using the EndoBarrier are promising.
-A pilot study in 2011 showed that patients using the EndoBarrier experienced a significant drop in blood glucose levels, enough that the patients were able to decrease diabetes medications.
-The patients also lost as much weight as if they had undergone gastric band surgery, all while eating what they wanted.
+Fortunately, early results from studies using the EndoBarrier procedure are promising.
+A pilot study in 2011 showed that patients using the EndoBarrier experienced a significant drop in blood glucose levels, enough that the patients were able to decrease their reliance on diabetes medications.
+Further, the patients lost as much weight as if they had undergone gastric band surgery, all while not being forced to restrict their diets.

 The EndoBarrier is a small, balloon-like, sleeve-shaped implant made of acid-resistant fluoropolymer.
 It’s inserted into the small intestine via the mouth in a 15-minute procedure.
 Once installed, the EndoBarrier prevents food from being digested in the upper intestine.